 - Reform and strengthen the legal and regulatory framework;

-- Improve the human resource and technical capacity in the yachting industry;
+- Improve the human resource and technical capacity in the yachting industry; and

 - Improve the environmental and social sustainability of the yachting industry.